Canonical embedded and non-embedded resolution of singularities for excellent two-dimensional schemes: Main theorems and strategy for their proofs

 In fact, under these assumptions one gets a (canonical, functorial) sequence $X \leftarrow X_1 \leftarrow \ldots$ of $\Sigmamax$-eliminations, and by Theorem \ref{thm.max-elim} some $X_n$ is locally equisingular, which means that $X_n$ is regular (Remark \ref{rem.equising1} (c)).

 Now we consider the non-reduced case.

-\begin{corollary} To prove (canonical, functorial) resolution of singularities for all excellent schemes of dimension $\leq d$, it suffices to prove that there exists a (canonical, functorial) $\Sigmamax$-elimination $X' \rightarrow X$ for every connected excellent scheme $X$ of dimension $\leq d$ on which the Hilbert-Samuel function $H_X$ is non-constant.
+\begin{corollary} To prove (canonical, functorial) resolution of singularities for all excellent schemes of dimension $\leq d$, it suffices to prove that there exists a (canonical, functorial) $\Sigmamax$-elimination $X' \rightarrow X$ for every connected excellent scheme $X$ of dimension $\leq d$ which is not equi-singular.
 Equivalently, it suffices to show that for every such scheme and every $\nu \in \SigmaXmax$, there is a (canonical, functorial) $\nu$-elimination for $X$.
 Here functoriality is defined as in Corollary \ref{cor.max-elim}. \end{corollary}